Home

 If you worry a lot, you are more likely to suffer from sleep anxiety.
 Angst and stress can cause a sleepless night now and then.
 Yet, they can also have long-term effects on your health if the anxiety and lack of sleep continue over time.

-Stress can cause problems that interfere with healthy sleep.
-Stressful events such as death, divorce, or job loss, among others, can lead to sleepless nights.
-Those sleepless nights, in turn, can lead to serious health problems such as heart disease, diabetes, obesity, and depression.
+Ongoing anxiety can cause a range of problems that inhibit healthy sleep.
+Stressful events such as death, divorce, or job loss, among others, can make matters worse.

 What is a Sleep Disorder?